Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_it.md

 -    Per aggiungere le immagini satellitari di Bing in JOSM, fai click su "Immagini aeree" sul menù in alto di JOSM e seleziona “Bing Sat”.

-> Se non vedi Bing Sat nel menù delle immagini aeree, lo devi attivare
-> nelle impostazioni di JOSM.
-Vai in Modifica -> Preferenze e fai click sull'icona con su scitto “WMS TMS”.
-Potresti dover cliccare sulla freccia in basso per trovarla.
+> If you don't see Bing Sat on the Imagery menu, you may need to activate
+> it in the JOSM preferences.
+Go to Edit -> Preferences and click on the icon
+> that says “WMS TMS”.
+You may need to click on the down arrow to find it.
+> <br>
 >  ![JOSM Preferences up down][]
 >  ![JOSM Preferences WMS TMS][]
+> <br>
->   Fai click su “Bing Sat”.
-Quindi fai click su “Activate”.
+> Click on “Bing Sat”.
+Then Click “Activate”.

 ### Principali caratteristiche di JOSM